On groups with Schottky set boundary

 Let $G$ be a convergence group acting on $S^2$ with limit set $\Lambda=\Lambda_G\subset S^2$.
 A relatively hyperbolic group pair $(G,\PP)$ is a {\it geometrically finite convergence group on $S^2$} if every point of $\Lambda$ is either a bounded parabolic point (with maximal parabolic group in $\PP$) or a conical limit point.
 We are not in general assuming that the action is faithful: there could be a finite normal subgroup of $G$ which acts as the identity on $S^2$.
 When we know that the quotient by this finite normal subgroup is virtually a 2 or 3-manifold group, there is a finite index subgroup of $G$ which acts as a subgroup of $Homeo(S^2)$, by \cite[Theorem 1.3]{peter:cyril}.
 In what follows we will be analyzing the quotients by the finite normal subgroup, and the results in general will be virtual.

-\begin{lemma} An infinite-order, orientation-preserving parabolic element of a geometrically finite convergence group on $S^2$ is conjugate to a translation. \end{lemma}
+\begin{lemma} An infinite-order, orientation-preserving parabolic element of a geometrically finite convergence group on $S^2$ is conjugate to a translation {in the plane obtained by removing from $S^2$ the fixed point of the parabolic element}. \end{lemma}